$0 North Carolina Adoption Quick-Start Checklist

 When Does ICPC Apply to NC Adoptions?

-ICPC applies whenever a minor child is moved across state lines for foster care or adoption.
+ICPC applies when a minor child is physically moved across state lines for foster care or adoption.
 This covers:

 North Carolina as the receiving state (most common for adoptive families):